Wind Turbine Technician Schools in South Carolina

 Licensure & Certification Requirements

-As a newly graduated wind turbine mechanic in South Carolina, you are expected to obtain a license from somewhere other than the state.
-Candidates looking to acquire some extra credibility through professional certification anyway do so by considering the following alternatives:
+As a newly graduated wind turbine technician in South Carolina, you are not required to obtain a license from the state.
+Candidates looking to acquire some extra credibility through professional certification can do so by considering the following alternatives:

 • The North American Board of Certified Energy Practitioners (NABCEP),